Trait bonsaidb::core::connection::LowLevelConnection

 C: Collection,

-Retrieves all documents within the range of ids
+Retrieves all documents within the range of ids.
+To retrieve all

 This is a lower-level API.
 For better ergonomics, consider using one of: